MicrosoftDocs/sql-docs/docs/connect/jdbc/handling-errors.md

 - `SQLServerError.getLineNumber()` returns the line number within the Transact-SQL command batch or stored procedure that generated the error.

 In the next example, an open connection to the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssSampleDBnormal](../../includes/sssampledbnormal-md.md)] sample database is passed in to the function and a malformed SQL statement is constructed that doesn't have a FROM clause.
-Then, the statement is run and an SQL exception is processed.
+Then, the statement is run and a SQL exception is processed.

 [!code[JDBC#HandlingErrors1](codesnippet/Java/handling-errors_1.java)]